 The pay hike was a reward for putting the company back in the black after three consecutive years of losses.
 Hirai accomplished it through a combination of cuts – including thousands of layoffs and the elimination of its PC business – a renewed focus on gaming, mobile and imaging products, and a restructuring of its TV division, which posted its first profit in 11 years.

-Sony Pictures Entertainment has been one of his greatest challenges.
-He’s had to spend lots of time in early 2017 in Culver City, where he took on co-CEO duties with departing exec Michael Lynton.
-But Hirai has since tapped Tony Vinciquerra as his replacement, which has done nothing to scotch persistent rumors the division is being prepped for sale, which he’s long denied.
+Sony Pictures Entertainment was one of his greatest challenges.
+He had to spend lots of time in early 2017 in Culver City, where he took on co-CEO duties with departing exec Michael Lynton.
+But Hirai has tapped Tony Vinciquerra as his replacement, which has done nothing to scotch persistent rumors the division is being prepped for sale, which he long denied.

 The 56-year-old Hirai started out in marketing with Sony Music in Japan in 1984, and in the mid ‘90s segued into Sony’s computer and video game division, Sony Computer Entertainment, where he helped drive the success of PlayStation 2 and 3 and associated gaming titles.

-Although Hirai is a native of Tokyo, he was educated at the American School in Japan and traveled extensively in his youth with his father, a wealthy banker, spending time in California, New York Canada.
-The result: a loose, energetic style (he’s been known to pepper his speech with the occasional profanity and “alrighty”) that stands in stark contrast to traditional Sony bosses and his predecessor, Welsh-born Sir Howard Stringer, whom he replaced in 2012.
-He plans to step down from his post in July 2019.
+Although Hirai is a native of Tokyo, he was educated at the American School in Japan and traveled extensively in his youth with his father, a wealthy banker, spending time in California, New York and Canada.
+The result: a loose, energetic style (he’s been known to pepper his speech with the occasional profanity and “alrighty”) that stood in stark contrast to traditional Sony bosses and his predecessor, Welsh-born Sir Howard Stringer, whom he replaced in 2012.
+Hirai retired from the company in June 2019.